STT-NG/STT-Utility/README.md

 With CMake: Simply clone the repository and add a call to `add_subdirectory(path/to/repo)` to have access to the header files in your project.

 Without CMake: add the header files directly to your include directory.
-Or your sources if you're so inclined.
+Or your sources if that's your thing.

 In either case you can import the library using `#include<STTUtil>`